Bard College at Simon's Rock: the Early College

 Life on Campus

 Life at Bard Academy offers countless opportunities for activity and conversation—or quiet reflection among 275 acres of wooded paths and fields.
 You can spend time in the community garden, or walking and biking across campus.
-Depending on the season, you can go hiking and canoeing, or skiing and snowshoeing.
+On summer weekends, there’s hiking and canoeing, and skiing and snowshoeing in the winter.
 You can play soccer, join the swim team, tackle the climbing wall in the Kilpatrick Athletic Center, or exercise your intellect in Competition in Debate and the Model U.N.
 You’re also encouraged to start a club of your own.
 Best of all, going to high school on a college campus means there’s always a reading, theater performance, or concert to attend.
-And sometimes, it might be you on stage.
+And sometimes it might be you on stage.

-Academy students live in a dedicated residence hall.
+Academy students live in dedicated residence halls set slightly apart from the center of the College campus.
 Breakfast, lunch, and dinner are served in the campus dining hall, which offers a variety of options for all diets.
-During the day, you’ll be able to relax and study in the Student Union or on the campus lawns.
-In the evenings, you’ll return to your own lounges, study spaces, and rooms.
-Additionally, organized evening study sessions offer students a chance to collaborate, meet with tutors, and to read and write in a focused and uninterrupted setting.
+During the day, you’ll be able to relax and study in the student union or on the campus lawns.
+In the evenings, you’ll “come home” to your own lounges, study spaces, and rooms.
+The evening study hall, in which all students participate, is an important part of the weekday routine at Bard Academy: it offers a chance to collaborate, meet with tutors, and to read and write in a focused and uninterrupted setting.

 Support and Guidance

-We ensure you have all the guidance and support you need as boarding students.
+Along with these opportunities, we ensure you have all the guidance and support you need.
 The residence hall is staffed with live-in residence directors whose role is as much to advise as to supervise.
-Full health and counseling services are available, and we promote a healthy lifestyle for all of our students both in individual advising and in regular well-being seminars.
+Full health and counseling services are available, and we promote a healthy lifestyle for all of our students both in individual advising and in regular wellbeing seminars.

 We believe that the pursuit of knowledge is a way to live the rest of your life and at Bard Academy we provide an encouraging, secure place to start.